tobinski/quiz-cat/readme.txt

 Suppose, for instance, that you’re creating the “Game of Thrones” quiz we mentioned earlier.
 You could make your quiz even more enjoyable with amusing messages at the end.
 If someone answered all of the quiz questions correctly, you could have a message declaring them to be “a true Game of Thrones geek”.
 Anyone who missed quiz questions, on the other hand, might see a message poking fun at them or questioning their true knowledge of Game of Thrones.

-The exact message(s) you show quiz-takers at the end is entirely up to you.
+The exact messages and images you show quiz-takers at the end is entirely up to you.
 You’re certainly not forced to follow any pre-determined, template messages.
 All Quiz Cat does here is provide the ability to create a custom headline, image, and description based on a respondent’s quiz score.
 You then have complete creative control over the quiz from there.

 Another feature of Quiz Cat - one you’ll love - is that this quiz plugin randomly shuffles quiz answers.
 Shuffling keeps the answer to question one of your quiz from always having to be “A”.
 “A” could be the right answer this time, while “D” might be the correct answer next.